Windows Virtual Desktop on Azure is here. It might be right for you.:

 For those of you who have been using Windows Remote Desktop Services and other traditional Virtual Desktop Infrastructure (VDI) technologies, you might be wondering what the big deal is.
 But those technologies, even if they ran in Azure, weren’t truly Desktop-as-a-Service (DaaS) offerings.

-For end users, Microsoft’s recent announcement means the first truly multi-session Windows 10 experience.
+Microsoft’s recent announcement means the first truly multi-session Windows 10 experience for end users.
 For IT professionals, it means the delivery of an Azure-based, partially “managed” DaaS offering.
-This is a fundamental shift from self-managed, on-premises, hardware-based VDI solutions to cloud native (as a Service).
+This is a fundamental shift from self-managed, on-premises, hardware-based VDI solutions to cloud-native (as a Service) solutions.

 Of course, this is just the tip of the iceberg.
 Let’s dig into what this means for users, admins, and everyone eligible to adopt Windows Virtual Desktop on Azure.